waffleau/sudoseng/_products/cube-solver.md

 **Privacy Policy**

-The Cube Solver app does not collect, store or transmit any personal or analytic data.
-It doesn't generate any user data or preferences, or use your Internet connection.
-It also does not use any third-party libraries or software components, and it does not interact with any peripherals or iOS services.
+The Cube Solver app does not generate, collect, store or transmit any personal or analytic data.
+It doesn't store any preferences, or use your Internet connection.
+It also does not use any third-party libraries or software components, and it does not interact with any peripherals or other iOS services.
 It continues to exist in a happy little bubble of its own while the rest of the world marches on.